Current Policy

 Reporting Channels for Employees

 Where appropriate employees should raise a complaint to their line manager in the first instance.
 Complaints about a line manager would normally be raised to the next level manager.
-The relevant manager will liaise with HR to determine whether to make arrangements for an investigation to be undertaken in accordance with the University’s Disciplinary Policy and Procedure.
+The relevant manager will liaise with People & Culture to determine whether to make arrangements for an investigation to be undertaken in accordance with the University’s Disciplinary Policy and Procedure.
 The University will aim to deal with all complaints in a fair, balanced and proportionate way.

 Investigations into Complaints or Allegations